Peekxel/PRISM/README.md

 # 📊 PRISM: Perturbation Response Integration of Single-cell Measurements

 Welcome to **PRISM** (**Perturbation Response Integration of Single-cell Measurements**), a collection of 28 harmonized single-cell datasets with over 5 million cells in **.h5ad** format.
 These datasets have been processed and integrated into a unified dataset named **PRISM**, ensuring consistency in metadata annotations.
-All scripts used for processing and analysis are available in the `scripts/` folder.
+All scripts used for processing and analysis are available in the `Preprocessing Scripts/` folder.

 If you want to run **perturbation experiments** using an AI model trained on these datasets, visit [**this page**](https://peek.art/projects/heatmap/2-3).
 The code used to train the AI model can be found in the `AI model` folder.